 Dr. Burke researches military aviation, military technology more broadly, and military innovation.
 His dissertation examined the early history of U.S. military aviation (Army, Navy, and Marine Corps), from the Wright brothers’ sale of their airplane to the U.S. Army in 1909 through the passage of the Air Corps Act of 1926.
 In particular, he was concerned with how each service developed its own doctrine regarding “best use” of the new technology and how interactions between services influenced this development.
 He is currently turning the part of his dissertation into a book covering the period up to 1917.

-Prior to coming to the Museum, Dr. Burke was a Secretary of the Navy Innovation History Post-Doctoral Fellow at the United States Naval Academy, where he taught both the Plebe (freshman) U.S. Navy history survey course as well as an upper-level course in military innovation.
+Prior to coming to NASM, Dr. Burke was a Secretary of the Navy Innovation History Post-Doctoral Fellow at the United States Naval Academy, where he taught both the Plebe (freshman) U.S. Navy history survey course as well as an upper-level course in military innovation.

 He earned a BS in Science and Technology Studies from Rensselaer Polytechnic Institute, an MA in Museum Studies from The George Washington University, and an MA and PhD in History and Policy from Carnegie Mellon University.
 While working on his PhD, he held the Ramsey Fellowship in Naval Aviation History at NASM.